 Our mission to 'educate young women to be fearless thinkers with moral courage and compassion to be agents of change in their own lives and the lives of others', is as relevant and necessary as ever.

-Our immersive learning experiences from Year 6 to Year 10 broaden horizons, encourage resilience and foster a growth mindset to underpin academic success in the Senior Years.
-They begin in Year 6 with Space Inquiry, Year 7 Illumination Experience, followed by City Experience in Year 8, Broken Hill Experience in Year 9 and culminate in an international service learning experience for all of Year 10 in Chiang Mai, Thailand.
-These programs deepen the bonds between students, open new perspectives on the world and allow the students to meet significant personal and academic challenges prior to their entry to the senior years of high school.
+The experiences aim to broaden horizons, encourage resilience and foster a growth mindset to underpin success in their senior years of schooling.
+The experiences also aim to provide lasting memories, whilst supporting the building of connections and the formation of lifelong friendships.
+These programs deepen the bonds between students, open new perspectives on the places visited and allow girls to meet significant personal and academic challenges prior to their entry to the senior years of high school.

 IB and HSC – Your Choice

-MLC School offers the pre-eminent International Baccalaureate (IB) course in Australia, as well as the HSC for Year 11 and Year 12.
+MLC School offers both the pre-eminent International Baccalaureate (IB) Programme, and the Higher School Certificate (HSC) for Year 11 and Year 12.
 The IB is an internationally recognised qualification that particularly suits all-rounders, while the HSC suits students who have a strong interest in a particular academic area, such as science or the arts.
-MLC School also offers outstanding support for VET courses in Hospitality and Entertainment at Year 12 level.
+MLC School also offers strong support for VET courses such as Entertainment in Year 11 and Year 12.

 The Junior School

-The atmosphere at the Junior School is warm and friendly, at times energetic, yet with always time for quiet reflection, mindfulness, music, physical activity and more.
-Each student’s learning in English and Mathematics is personalised, ensuring instruction is targeted to her specific learning needs, regardless of her level.
+The atmosphere at the Junior School is warm and friendly, at times energetic, yet always with time for quiet reflection, mindfulness, music, physical activity and more.
+Each student’s learning in literacy and numeracy is personalised, ensuring instruction is targeted to her specific learning needs, regardless of her level.

 This ‘just right’ approach to learning leads to significant growth, which we monitor closely over time and share with parents.
 The Junior School is a place of purpose, passion and possibilities, establishing a love of learning that will carry our girls all the way through their school years and beyond.